zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

 ## Understanding SLA

-When it comes to understanding SLA, there are two areas to understand:
+When it comes to understanding SLA, there are two key concepts:

 ### How Zendesk defined SLA works

-Zendesk SLA is strictly using FRT (first reply time) and NRT (next reply time) by their own defintions:
+Zendesk SLA is strictly using FRT (first reply time) and NRT (next reply time) by their own definitions:

 - A ticket is using the FRT metrics if it has no public agent replies
 - A ticket is using the NRT metrics if it has at least one public agent reply